istio/bottestrepo/README.md

 # bottestrepo
-Used for testing the Istio bots
+Used for testing the Istio bots.